aaronmkwong/Python-Linear-Regression-Boston-House-Prices/README.md

 PTRATIO (x3): pupil-teacher ratio by town <br/>
 LSTAT (x4): % lower status of the population

 This is a somewhat brute force approach.
-But, as a first look at the Boston House Prices dataset, I wanted the project to be as much of an exercise in writing and reusing functions as a statistical learning exercise.
+But as a first look at the Boston House Prices dataset, I wanted the project to be as much of an exercise in writing and reusing functions as a statistical learning exercise.